dnewcome/Donatello/Readme.md

 # Limitations

-Donatello is intended to show what can be done natively using only CSS, and there are many inconsistencies that I'm still working out and/or don't know about.

 Stroke widths currently cause the overall shape to increase in size outwardly, rather than splitting the difference in line width like most SVG drawing tools.
 This could lead to some surprising results if one were to directly port code from another library to Donatello.

+Animations are not directly supported yet. jQuery animations will work on the underlying DOM elements but may have unpredictable results if trying to animate values that require the drawing primitive to be redrawn.
+Animation may be done directly by changing attributes via attr() however.

 # Status

 Donatello is super-experimental, designed to see how far CSS could be stretched to provide general-purpose drawing functions in the browser.
 The API is in flux and capabilities may be added or removed.
-I don't want to duplicate what can be done by other libraries like jQuery or using native browser functionality.
-The API should eventually be very similar to SVG or Raphael.js, but I also don't want to be too dogmatic.
+The API should eventually be very similar to SVG or Raphael.js, but I also don't want to be too dogmatic about maintaining compatibility.
+Currently there are extensions in rcompat.js that show how a compatibility layer might be created to allow Donatello to function as a drop-in replacement for Raphael.js.
 I'm still thinking about making the interface more CSS-like instead of SVG-like.
+Comments are welcome as to how to approach attribute naming (e.g. 'stroke', 'stroke-width', etc.).

 # Future work

-- Regular polygon
+- regular polygons
 - grouping, clipping
-- Bezier curves
+- bezier curves
 - bounding box, click/touch area calculations
 - paths
+- gradients
+- better jQuery support for animating calculated attributes

 # License